AlynxZhou/AlynxZhou/README.md

 Also if I want to present myself, I have website hosted via GitHub Pages, which contains CSS, so I can customize it.

 Go to <https://alynx.one/> for my personal website, and <https://sh.alynx.one/> for my blog.
 If you have extra time, try my projects below.
+Wanna contact me?
+My personal Email is [alynx.zhou@gmail.com](mailto:alynx.zhou@gmail.com).

 Again, GitHub, or Micro$oft, this is not a useful feature, users cannot write CSS in Markdown files.
 My website is better than your README in profile, completely.